PamCaguana/quizzical/README.md

 # quizzical
-This is a web app using the https://jservice.io/ API.
+This is a quiz web app using the https://jservice.io/ API.
 Mostly made for funsies.